SanGilbert/pytorch-tripletloss/README.md

 # pytorch-tripletloss
-triplet loss implemented in pytorch
+Triplet loss implemented in pytorch.
+The orginal tensorflow version is [here](https://github.com/omoindrot/tensorflow-triplet-loss).
+I slightly modified their code and rewrited it using the protogenetic pytorch op.